 Things to Do with Your Dog In the Outer Banks

 There’s something for everyone in the Outer Banks.
-Let’s start with what draws most people to the area … the beaches!
+Let’s start with the biggest draw to the area … the beaches!

 Most beaches in the Outer Banks are dog friendly at some point during the day with only a few restrictions.
 Of course, all beaches require you to clean up after your pet—bagged and removed, not buried in the sand.